 In this way, third parties can’t collect data or try to exploit sensitive information you share on the Internet like your home/business address, phone number, or bank account/credit card information.
 Of course, users can also access geo-blocked services, including streaming services (Netflix, HBO Max, Hulu, Disney+, BBC iPlayer, etc.) and websites.

-Some experts claim that there are three of them, others talk about four, but some also think there are five VPN types.
+Some experts claim that there are three different types of VPNs, others talk about four, but some also think there are five VPN types.
 None is wrong because you can classify specific types into one or more categories.
 In this guide, we will focus on the four most popular types of VPN.

 Remote Access VPN